coli-saar/dialogos-demo-client/README.md

 Demo Client" over Rendezvous.
 Thus, you have two choices to connect to it from DialogOS:

-* Dialog -> Devices -> New -> CLT Connector (Fixed Server) with port 8888.
+* Dialog -> Devices -> New -> CLT Connector (Fixed Server) with port 8888 on localhost.
-* Dilaog -> Devices -> New -> CLT Connector (Rendezvous) with service name "DialogOS Demo Client".
+* Dilaog -> Devices -> New -> CLT Connector (Rendezvous) with service name "DialogOS Demo Client" on localhost.

 ## Running the client

-The client needs to be compiled against DialogOS.
-It expects that there is a file `dialogos-client-2.0.jar` in the directory `../dialogos/build/libs` relative to your `demo-dialogos-client` directory.
-You can produce `dialogos-client-2.0.jar` by running `./gradlew clientLibrary` in the `dialogos` directory.

-Once this is done, you have two choices:
+You have two choices for compiling the demo client:

 1. Do `./gradlew run`
 2. Do `./gradlew shadowJar` to compile once, and then run `java -jar build/libs/demo-dialogos-client-all.jar`.